ghwinter/axiom/docs/en-us/unified.md

   boundary (the explicit exception).
-- **One sentence**: axiom is not "a system that composes one static graph"; it is **the algebra of definition** — a typed-substitution calculus whose objects range from a single static graph up to *generative schemas and loadable slots*, all provable at compile time and freely activatable or left unactivated at runtime.
+- **One sentence**: axiom is not "a system that composes one static graph"; it is **the algebra of definition** — a typed-substitution calculus whose objects range from a single static graph up to *generative schemas and loadable typed holes*, all provable at compile time and freely activatable or left unactivated at runtime.